qzhou0/Quark/README.md

 [Our Proposal](Quark/docs/proposal.pdf)

 ## Description
-The classic pinball game in which the user controls the flippers located on the bottom of the gui.
+<p>The classic pinball game in which the user controls the flippers located on the bottom of the gui.
 These flippers can flip within a range of 60 degrees, 30 above and 30 below the horizontal.
-This flip will bounce the ball upward, with a more powerful bounce when moving upwards.
+This flip will bounce the ball upward, with a more powerful bounce when moving upwards.</p>
-Use those flippers to keep the moving ball within the field.
+<p>Use those flippers to keep the moving ball within the field.
 There's a downward acceleration acting on the ball.
 The ball will (ideally) be bounced back by the walls, and may be accelerated by the red bumpers.
-The user gains points when he/she hits a bumper, and loses a "life"(5) when the ball falls into the hole between the flippers.
+The user gains points when he/she hits a bumper, and loses a "life"(5) when the ball falls into the hole between the flippers.</p>

 ## Advantages of Use
 PinBall is a game; subsequently, the user can spend his leisure time having fun using his eyes and hands.